Annsrutto/Passenger-Counter-App/README.md

     open index.html

 ## Usage
-Open the application in your web browser.
+- Open the application in your web browser.
-Click the "INCREMENT" button to increase the count.
+- Click the "INCREMENT" button to increase the count.
-Click the "SAVE" button to save the current count and reset it to zero.
+- Click the "SAVE" button to save the current count and reset it to zero.
-The previous counts will be displayed below the buttons.
+- The previous counts will be displayed below the buttons.

 ## Technologies Used
-HTML5: Markup language for creating the structure of the web page.
+- HTML5: Markup language for creating the structure of the web page.
-CSS3: Stylesheet language for designing the user interface.
+- CSS3: Stylesheet language for designing the user interface.
-JavaScript: Programming language for implementing the app's functionality.
+- JavaScript: Programming language for implementing the app's functionality.

 ## License
-This project is licensed under the MIT License
+This project is licensed under the MIT License.